(b. 1937) born in Sandyville, West Virginia, lives in Murfreesboro

 Stoneware pot, 1973

-20 x 11 inches, 77.36.6
+clay, 20 x 11 inches, 77.36.6

-His work can be found in the collections of Emerson Museum of Art in Syracuse, NY; Museum of Contemporary Craft, in New York, NY; Ohio University in Athens, OH; the Mint Museum in Charlotte, NC; Springfield Art Museum in Springfield, MO; Mississippi State College for Women in Columbus, MS; Eastern Kentucky State in Richmond, KY; Evansville University in Evansville, IN; Florida State Junior College; and the National Endowment of the Arts in Washington, D.C.
+Snyder’s work is held in the collections of the Emerson Museum of Art in Syracuse, New York; the Museum of Contemporary Craft and the Museum of Art and Design in New York City, New York; the Mint Museum in Charlotte, North Carolina; Ohio University in Athens, Ohio; the Springfield Art Museum in Springfield, Missouri; the Mississippi State College for Women in Columbus, Mississippi; Eastern Kentucky State in Richmond, Kentucky; Evansville University in Evansville, Indiana; the National Endowment for the Arts in Washington, D.C.; and internationally at the Museum of Decorative Arts in Prague, Czechoslovakia, and the International Symposium Museum in Bechyne, Czechoslovakia.
 Tennessee collections include Austin Peay State College, East Tennessee State University, Middle Tennessee State University, Vanderbilt University, Tennessee State Museum, Memphis Academy of Arts, and the Hunter Museum of American Art.
-Snyder’s work can also be seen in the White House collection as part of Jimmy Carter’s dinnerware, an NEA gift for Richard Nixon, a ceremonial tray for Ronald Reagan, dinnerware for George Bush Sr. and an ornament for Bill and Hillary Clinton.
-His work has been internationally collected at the Museum of Decorative Arts, Prague, Czechoslovakia; and the International Symposium Museum in Bechyne, Czechoslovakia.
+Snyder also has work in the White House collection which includes ceramic dinnerware made for Jimmy Carter, an NEA gift for Richard Nixon, a ceremonial tray for Ronald Regan, dinnerware for George Bush Sr., and an ornament for Bill and Hillary Clinton.

 As a working artist I am influenced by the age in which I live in and my immediate surrounding.
 Therefore these factors effect the way I use my materials and the solutions I achieve in my work.
 My major goals have changed very little through out my career as a clay artist but my work continues to evolve.
 My ambition is to continue working with clay, sometimes metal, as a sculptor, exploring the possibilities of Form, pushing the limits of my media and continuing to explore new avenues for developing glazes and other color solutions suitable for my work. – Lewis Snyder